JimmyPesto/nio-smith/plugins/cashup/README.md

 Usage: `cashup-print` or `cashup-p`
 Prints the current room state (for debuging).

+### !n cashup-currency-sign
+Usage: `!n cashup-currency-sign $`
+Changes the default `currency_sign` defined in the configuration file for a previously registered group.

 ## Configuration
 Configuration options in `cashup.yaml`
 - `currency_sign`: A string containing the currency sign of your local currency (eg:"€","$").
 Default value: "€"